darienmt/darienmt.github.io/_posts/2016-03-24-advent-of-code-day-24.markdown

 {% gist c903932504e6d544a816617f43fbb8e8 %}

 # Second puzzle
-The second puzzle is the same, but we need to organize the packages in four groups instead of three:
+The second puzzle is the same, but we need to organize the packages into four groups instead of three:

 {% gist 8dcf2717dc87535a7bfa139666749a1a %}